hestudio-community/apksigner-gui/README.md

 Didn't find your language?
 There are also two ways to submit your language.

 - If using the [crowdin](https://crowdin.com/project/apksignergui) platform, please submit an issue, and we will reserve the language on the platform for you to translate.
-- You can also copy one of the languages you know in the `i18n` directory of the source code for translation.
+- You can also translate by copying one of the languages you know in the `i18n` directory of the source code.
 After submission, we will complete the remaining operations for you.

 We require the language code to be based on [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1), and the country or region code to be based on [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1).

 Thanks to [Crowdin](https://crowdin.com/) for the open source license provided for this project.

-### How to Build?
+### How to build?

 1. Install [NodeJS 22 LTS](https://nodejs.org/)
 2. Use `npm install` to install dependencies.